DEFRA/defra-logging-facade/README.md

 ```
 npm install --save https://github.com/DEFRA/defra-logging-facade.git#commit_or_version
 ```
 # Usage
 ## Recommended Usage

-It is strongly recommended that projects use the default logger unless there is a need to configure a logger in a specific manner (e.g. a special logger object to server as a audit trail).
-Thhe default logger is configured solely using environment variables.
+It is strongly recommended that projects use the default logger unless there is a need to configure a logger in a specific manner (e.g. a special logger object to server as an audit trail).
+The default logger is configured solely using environment variables.
 For further details of the environment variables available, see below.

 ```